Over 2 million in England may have had long COVID, study finds

 “Long COVID can have a lasting and debilitating impact on the lives of those affected,” health minister Matt Hancock said.

-"Studies like this help us to rapidly build our understanding of the impact of the condition and we are using these findings and other new research to develop support and treatments."
+“Studies like this help us to rapidly build our understanding of the impact of the condition and we are using these findings and other new research to developx` support and treatments.”

 Our Standards: The Thomson Reuters Trust Principles.